joud-alshnoun/Hyperspectral-image-classification/README.md

 ## Running the Project

-Open the notebook:
+On Colab or Open the notebook:

 jupyter notebook DeepLearning_Final_proj.ipynb

 Run all cells sequentially to: